Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Algorithms

 where the first equality follows from $f$'s definition in line \ref{alg:bundle:fk} and assumption (b'), the first inequality uses the max operator in line \ref{alg:bundle:cuts}, the second equality applies assumption (a'), the third equality uses $\hat{f}$'s definition in line \ref{alg:bundle:fk_hat}, and finally the last inequality follows from the membership of $x_{k}$ in $\mathcal{L}(\hat{f}_{k-1}, \theta^{lev}_{k-1})$ from line \ref{alg:bundle:x}.
 This fact means $U_{k} \leq f_{k} \leq L_{k-1} + \alpha(U_{k-1} - L_{k-1})$.
 Further, the nondecreasing lower bound $L_{k} \geq L_{k-1}$ implies $U_{k} - L_{k} \leq \alpha (U_{k-1} - L_{k-1})$, i.e., the gap has improved geometrically.
 Then $\epsilon$ convergence is guaranteed after $K > \log\left(\frac{1}{\epsilon} \cdot \frac{U_1 - L_1}{f^*} \right) / \log(\frac{1}{\alpha})$ iterations of Type II.
 Thus Alg. \ref{alg:bundle} converges. \end{proof}

-Unlike \cite{zhang2025integrated}'s method and convergence proof, which must evaluate oracles at additional unstabilized Benders iterates (requiring further solve times), Prop. \ref{prop:bundle} proves the convergence of our hybrid level-ACCPM method where \emph{only} the stabilized points $x_k$ are evaluated with subproblem oracles.
+Unlike \cite{zhang2025integrated}'s method and convergence proof, which must evaluate oracles at additional unstabilized Benders iterates (requiring further solve times), Prop. \ref{prop:bundle} proves the convergence of our hybrid level-ACCPM method where \emph{only} the stabilized points $x_k$ are evaluated with subproblem oracles. {We also remark that \cite{pecci2025regularized} omits a convergence proof.}